MetzgerH/SearchRe-A-Research-Position-Job-Board/documents/DesignDocument.md

 # 1. Introduction

-Explain the purpose for providing this design document.
-If this is a revision of an earlier document, please make sure to summarize what changes have been made during the revision (keep this discussion brief).

-Then provide a brief description of your project and state your project goal.

-At the end of the introduction, provide an overview of the document outline.

 [Section II](#2-architectural-and-component-level-design) includes UML diagram, architecture description.

 [Section III](#22-subsystem-design) includes Model, Controller, and View breakdown and description.